Popular feminism: Allying with abusers and trashing feminists

 This isn’t feminism, this is bullshit.

-*EDITOR’S NOTE, 08/05/2014: I’ve since learned that a few women involved with Ricochet were not, in fact, complicit in ignoring/defending the individual in question and did push for accountability, though unfortunately this can’t be said for the majority of men and women involved with the project.
+*EDITOR’S NOTE, 08/05/2014: I’ve since learned that a few women involved with Ricochet were not, in fact, complicit in ignoring/defending the individual in question and did ask for accountability privately but were ignored.
+They chose never to speak out publicly against the individual or the site.

 **UPDATE, 06/24/2105: A number of women, as of late, have publicly aligned themselves with Ricochet and/or begun writing for the platform, including Harsha Walia.
 The editor in question is still on the editorial board.